ryan-powers-va/PII-Removal/README.md

 ## How It Works
 ### Regex Matching:
-Detects and redacts structured PII (emails, SSNs, addresses) using regular expressions.
+Detects and redacts structured PII (emails, SSNs, addresses, phone numbers) using regular expressions.

 ### spaCy for Name Redaction:
 Identifies and redacts names using Named Entity Recognition (NER) for capitalized names.